AlGepe/OmniSnippets_JS/docs/omni/onResult/addChart.rst

 .. tip::

     If you want to select specific colours for your data, you can fill in you array with empty entries moving your data to the desired position.
-Check our :ref:`Hacks for charts<chartTips>` section.
+Check the detailed section for :ref:`Line Charts<lineChart>`, :ref:`Area Charts<areaChart>`, :ref:`Bar Charts<barChart>`, and :ref:`Pie Charts<pieChart>` to see a practical example for each type of chart.

 Chart types and their peculiarities
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~